-The department of safety and security will coordinate with the public information officer to create the timely warning.
+The campus director will coordinate with the public information officer to create the timely warning.
 Additional departments may be consulted to provide the most accurate and current information as possible.
-Once the message has been finalized, the public information officer will transmit the timely warning to the university community in one or more of the following ways: email, portal post, display screens, flyers, and website.
-Updates as deemed appropriate and necessary, also may be distributed to the SBU community about any particular case resulting in a warning.
+Once the message has been finalized the public information officer will transmit the timely warning to the university community in one or more of the following ways: email, portal post, display screens, flyers, and website.
+Updates as deemed appropriate and necessary, may also be distributed to the SBU community about any particular case resulting in a warning.
 Timely warnings will be displayed for a period of one to seven days.